Two-dimensional anisotropic vortex quantum droplets in dipolar Bose-Einstein condensates

 \

 The production of the above-mentioned long-lived vortex-antivortex-vortex breather by collisions along the $x$ direction suggests that the system may support truly stationary bound states with a similar structure.
-They can indeed be produced by means of ITM, starting from input
+They can indeed be produced by means of ITM, starting from a generalization of ansatz (\ref{ansatz}),

-where $A_{\pm}>0$ and $\alpha _{\pm}>0$ are real constants, $\tilde{r}_{\pm }\equiv \sqrt{(x\pm x_{0})^{2}+\beta ^{2}y^{2}}$, $\tilde{\theta}_{\pm }\equiv \arctan \left[ \beta y/(x\pm x_{0})\right] $, and $x_{0}$ is an appropriately chosen separation.
+where $\tilde{r}_{\pm }\!\equiv\!\sqrt{(x\!\pm\! x_{0})^{2}\!+\!\beta ^{2}y^{2}}$, $\tilde{\theta}_{\pm }\!\equiv\! \arctan \left[ \beta y/(x\!\pm\! x_{0})\right] $, and $x_{0}$ is an appropriately chosen separation.
 A typical example of such a stable bound state is displayed in Fig. \ref{v-av-v}(a).
-The family of stable bound states is characterized by dependences of the chemical potential on $g$ and $ N$, as shown in Figs. \ref{v-av-v}(b,c).
-In the latter panels, stable bound state of the vortex-antivortex-vortex type populate areas $g<0.35$ and $ 900<N<2000$.
-Note also that the $\mu (N)$ relation satisfies the aforementioned VK criterion, $d\mu /dN<0$.
-Similar to what is presented in Fig. \ref{Rotate}, it is possible to apply a rotating magnetic field to the bound states of the present type, and test a possibility of their steady spinning motion, see Figs. \ref{v-av-v}(d1-d4).
+The family of stable bound states is characterized by dependencies of the chemical potential on $g$ and $N$, as shown in Figs. \ref {v-av-v}(b,c).
+In the latter panels, stable bound state of the vortex-antivortex-vortex type populate areas $g<0.35$ and $900<N<2000$.
+Note also that the $\mu (N)$ relation satisfies the aforementioned VK criterion, $ d\mu /dN<0$.
+Similar to what is presented in Fig. \ref{Rotate}, it is possible to apply a rotating magnetic field to the bound states of the present type, and test a possibility of their steady spinning motion, see Figs. \ref{v-av-v}(d1-d4) and a movie in Fig. VI of Supplemental Material.

-In the underlying equation (\ref{GP-LHY}), which applies to the single-component dipolar BEC, nonlinearity constants $g$ and $\gamma $ are related by Eq. (\ref{cLHY}).
-Following works \cite{Petrov2015,Petrov2016}, it is possible to extend the model for a two-component system, $\left( \psi _{1},\psi _{2}\right) $.
-Limiting it to the symmetric set, with $\psi _{1}=\psi _{2}=\psi /\sqrt{2}$, one arrives at the equation similar to Eq. ( \ref{GP-LHY}), but with independent coefficients in front of the cubic and quartic terms \cite{Gammatwocomponent},

-Here $\delta g\equiv g_{12}+\sqrt{g_{11}g_{22}}$, with\ coefficients $ g_{11}=g_{22}\equiv g>0$ and $g_{12}<0$ representing the strength of the self-repulsion and cross-attraction of the two components.
-Typical examples of a stable AVQD and vortex-antivortex-vortex bound state produced by Eq. (\ref{Petrov}) are shown in Fig. \ref{PetrovExp} for $\delta g=0$ (i.e., in the case when the MF interaction is exactly cancelled \cite{LHY-only1,LHY-only2}).
-These results indicate that robust AVQD and vortex-antivortex-vortex bound state exist in the binary condensate as well. \
+As mentioned above, dipole modes coexisting with the stable AVQDs in the chart displayed in Fig. \ref{char}(b) are unstable, rapidly transforming into stable vortex modes in the course of the perturbed real-time evolution, see an example in Fig. \ref{Dipolemode}.
+This dynamical process suggests a promising way to create AVQDs in the experiment.
+Indeed, one can first produce an unstable dipole mode by imprinting a phase kink onto the fundamental QD, to be followed by its spontaneous transformation into the AVQD.
+The phase-imprinting method is widely available, being used, in particular, to create dark solitons in BEC \cite{Burger}.
+Spontaneous decay of quasi-1D dark solitons into delocalized vortices has been reported too \cite{Anderson}.
+A more sophisticated method for direct creation of vortex solitons may imprint the necessary phase pattern onto fundamental QDs by vortical laser beams \cite{laser}.